DJBarnes/django-dump-die/docs/source/usage.rst

 .. note::

-    Because the CSS for the page will be a mash-up of your project and the required styling for the dump, it is likely that you will see lots of changes to your site when using this tag.
+    Because the CSS for the page will be a mash-up of your project and the required styling for the dump, you will likely see lots of changes to your site when using this tag.
 This is normal.